Sand Dollars: Thriving on Tourism

 Prosperity

-Tourism brings substantial revenue to Carteret County:
+Tourism brought substantial revenue to Carteret County in 2024:

 - Tourism is our largest tax generator – serving up more than $743, 380,000 in economic impact.

 - Tourism generated more than $29,500,000 in local sales tax in 2024.
-Carteret County’s general fund budget for the same year was just over $130,020,000 million.

 - Tourism’s economic impact saves each Carteret County resident $729 in taxes annually.